Have you got a telescope as a present? Or, maybe, you've bought the device just on a whim? Congratulations! You’ve made the right choice.

 Frankly speaking, the picture taken through the oculars has less in common with bright illustrations of galaxies, nebulae, constellations, posted in magazines.
 But wait, there is no room for disappointment!
 Natural outer-space world is absolutely all-absorbing, we promise.

 It does not matter how much your first device cost, be sure, you will come across really amazing sights.
 Each planet in the depth of the dark sky looks quite magnificent.
-Following our recommendations and tips on how to use a telescope correctly, you’ll gain an unforgettable experience.
+By using bright stars as reference points and following our recommendations and tips on how to use a telescope correctly, you’ll gain an unforgettable experience.

 Telescope Parts: a few theoretic notes